 CyberHype Charlotte was created by a group of individuals who are passionate about sharing their experiences with the greater Charlotte community thru networking, technical training, and community outreach events.
 Despite various backgrounds, they all feel passionate about the mission to grow Charlotte’s current technologists in their journeys while inspiring others to explore their opportunities in technology related fields.
 We would like to introduce our five founding members, all of whom have various but robust careers in the technology field and have been active in their own ways in the Charlotte technology community, leading them to finding a purpose together for filling a key need for additional support of Charlotte technology.

 Ellie Hair is super passionate about connecting recent technology graduates and helping them find their sweet spot in Charlotte’s technology community.
 Ellie’s career at Wells Fargo started while she was still in college.
 She joined Wells Fargo through the Technology Early Talent program in 2017.
-Today, she works as an Advanced Financial Analytics Consultant; standing up a new application to provide data reporting on financial transparency that supports the Technology Total Cost of Ownership Office.
+Today, she works as a Senior Risk Analytics Consultant; standing up a new application to provide data reporting on financial transparency that supports Technology Finance.
 She grew up in Winston-Salem and after two years at Appalachian State University, she quickly learned that she hated mountain weather and moved to Charlotte in 2014.
 She graduated from UNC Charlotte with a degree in Computer Science and a secondary focus in Business. #NinerNation.
-Charlotte has been Ellie’s home for the past six years and she can’t see herself anywhere else.
+Charlotte has been Ellie’s home for the past eight years and she can’t see herself anywhere else.

 Amy Nichols has worked nearly thirty years in the financial services industry, all at Wells Fargo.
 During her career she has worked in various roles, specifically working through systems development challenges, risk and governance roles and lately in helping to secure the organization with enhanced cybersecurity processes.
 She is currently the head of Secure Development.
 Actively engaged in technology related non-profit activities for several years, CyberHypeCLT provides the perfect venue to engage with the Charlotte technology community overall.
 As a servant leader, Amy feels that “giving back and connecting people to activities that grow themselves as better technologists has become rewarding beyond measure.”
 Amy is a native of Wilkes County, North Carolina and graduated with a degree in Computer Science from Queens University right here in the Queen City.
 She also holds certifications with the Project Management Institute (PMI) and Information Systems Audit and Control Association (ISACA).
 She has also been recognized with internal awards, and was named Woman of the Year by The National Association of Women for 2012-2013.